by Kathy Kuhl

 - Make math meaningful, but round the numbers and allow calculator use.

 - Keep such math lessons grounded in reality.
 A math book or a parent can ask, “Is three shirts for $15 better than four for $18?”
-But a math book will never ask you if you need four more shirts.
+But a math book will never ask if the student needs four more shirts.
+So you should ask.

 - Audio of my talk on teaching life skills to teens and young adults with ADHD